Penzeys Spices

 Penzeys Spices is a retailer of spices in the United States.
 It operates retail outlets as well as mail order and online shopping.
-The company is headquartered in Wauwatosa, Wisconsin, and had 600,000 catalog customers in 2007.
+The company is headquartered in Wauwatosa, Wisconsin, and has 600,000 catalog customers in 2007.

 History

 In 1957, William Penzey Sr. and Ruth Ann Penzey opened a coffee and spice business in Milwaukee, Wisconsin, which came to be called The Spice House.
 Their son, William Penzey Jr. (Bill), began working in the business as a youth.
 Over time, The Spice House focused on selling spices.

 In 1986, at the age of 22, Bill launched a catalog business of his own.
 The business grew steadily, and in 1994, Penzeys opened its first retail store.
 By 2013, 69 Penzeys stores were open throughout North America.

-Retail contraction

 In 2012, Penzeys had 67 retail locations in 29 states.
 In March 2020, it announced closures due to the COVID-19 pandemic.
 By June 2021, the number of Penzeys locations had contracted to 53.